 This is a sponsored post written by me on behalf of Pennsylvania College of Technology.
 However, all content and opinions are entirely my own.
 Please see my disclosure policy.
+This post was originally published on November 5, 2016, and updated for accuracy on March 11, 2020.

 Remember how I mentioned my tour of the Hospitality and Culinary Arts Programs at Pennsylvania College of Technology?
 Well not only did I get to have some fun with chocolate, but I also got to explore some fun food science with the Modernist Kitchen Class.